RightToPrivacy/wipri/README.md

 If the permanent OUI is being used, and logged, how might this become a risk of linking the 'spoofed' to the permanent (same REAL hardware OUI - narrows it down quite a bit)

-I layout concerns here: https://youtu.be/291uohokEOQ?t=166
+I layout concerns here on some of why I chose what I did for WiPri: https://youtu.be/291uohokEOQ?t=166

+---

-### ❤️ TUTORIALS + SUPPORT + PUBLIC SERVICES:
+### ❤️ TUTORIALS + SUPPORT:

 ☕ READ TUTORIALS / BUY ME A COFFEE: https://buymeacoffee.com/politictech (+ current btc addy, most posts completely public or will become public)